“Dear friends! Don’t postpone any songs, any exams, or your dentist appointment,

 And it really is as simple as that – although it’s not easy at all.

 We all wait for something.
-To finish high school, to finally get to college, to get this dream job, to get married.
-To finally have a child, or for them to finally start talking, and later to stop for that matter.
-We wait for the weekend, for MONDAY, and for the summer to start.
+To finish high school, get to college, get this dream job, and get married.
+To finally have a child, then for them to finally start talking, and later to stop.
+We wait for the weekend, for Monday, and for the summer to start.
 We wait to lose weight and till the time is right.
-We wait forever and for what?
+We wait forever, and for what?

 Even though we do that – most of us deal with life anyway.
 Even if it is a little bit on a surface.
 We may procrastinate, we may occasionally lie to ourselves, but better or worse – we do it.
 At least some of it.

-Sometimes – often when the anxiety level is high – it turns out it’s quite scary for some of us to focus on the present.
-Instead, people choose to live in their dreams – in a comfortable – ‘what could be’ scenarios or in the past, they keep ruminating about.
-What’s then left for the “here and now” is pure automatic – almost mechanic execution of tasks.
-Without the deeper purpose or intention.
+Sometimes, when the anxiety level is high, it might be quite scary to focus on the present.
+Instead, people choose to live in their dreams – in a comfortable – ‘what could be’ scenarios, or in the past, that they keep ruminating about.
+What’s then left for the “here and now” is pure automatic – almost mechanic execution of tasks without any deeper purpose or intention.

 When you think about it – there’s no time like now.
 Whatever happens – be it a success or a failure – we learn from it – and only then can we actually go on.
 The failures especially have this tendency to shape us enormously.
-It’s an experience like no other; based on all those mistakes, whenever we make it through – we come out wiser.
+It’s an experience like no other; based on all those mistakes, whenever we make it through, we become wiser.

 On the other hand – when we wait for the next week, next year, for the “soon” to finally happen – we lose all this time is in between that we can never get back.
-And oftentimes – come Monday – we suddenly change our minds and wait for another one.
-Once again the anxiety got the better of us.
+And often – come Monday – we suddenly change our minds and wait for another one.
+Once again, the anxiety got the better of us.
 Isn’t that right?

 The time really is now!